marcelodmartini/challenge-file-toolbox-bff/README.md

 The number field must be a number and not a text

 ------------------------------------------------------------------------
+We can use the .dotenv file to set the context variables

 Layers: Each ring represents an isolated layer in the application.
 Dependency: The dependency direction is from the outside in.
 Meaning